McDonnell XV-1: Operational history

 The XV-1 began tethered hovering flight tests on 11 February 1954, with test pilot John R. Noll.
 The tether had lead weights intended to keep the aircraft in ground effect until issues with the rotor's tip-jet propulsion system were solved.
 On 14 July 1954, the lead weights were removed and the XV-1 conducted its first free hovering flight.
 As flight testing continued, McDonnell completed the second machine (s/n 53-4017).

 The second aircraft was modified from the original XV-1 in an attempt to reduce parasitic drag during high-speed forward flight.
 To achieve this end, the rotor pylon was reduced and the undercarriage was streamlined as well as strengthened.
 The second XV-1 also featured two small tail rotors mounted on the outboard side at the end of each tailboom.
 These were a result of the hover test flights by Noll who remarked on the lack of yaw authority when using rudders only.
 The original XV-1 would later be modified with the tail rotors.

 By the spring of 1955, the second XV-1 was ready to join the flight program.
 On 29 April 1955, the XV-1 made its first transition from vertical to horizontal flight, and on 10 October 1955, the second XV-1 became the first rotorcraft to exceed 200 mph, nearly 45 mph faster than the helicopter speed record at the time.
 The XV-1 achieved a mu (the ratio of airspeed to rotor tip speed) of 0.95.

 After three years and nearly 600 hours between the two aircraft, the XV-1 contract was canceled in 1957.
 Ultimately, it was determined that the XV-1's convertiplane configuration was too complex for the small advantages gained over conventional helicopters.
 The piston engine could not produce enough power to optimize the design advantages.
 Technological advances in conventional helicopter rotor design and engines in the following years would eventually negate the XV-1's performance margin.
 The noise level was 116 dB in the cockpit, but even higher for ground personnel who described the tip jet noise as "extremely irritating" and the noise level was still 90 dB 1/2 mi away.
 McDonnell would try to capitalize on the tip-jet rotor technology with a small crane helicopter design, designated Model 120 and first flown on 13 November 1957.

 Surviving aircraft

-The Army retained 53-4016, which was transferred to the United States Army Aviation Museum at Fort Rucker, Alabama.
-53-4017, the record-setting, second prototype, was donated by the Army to the Smithsonian Institution's National Air and Space Museum, Washington, D.C. in 1964.
+The Army retained 53-4016, which was transferred to the United States Army Aviation Museum at Fort Novosel, Alabama.
+53-4017, the record-setting second prototype, was donated by the Army to the Smithsonian Institution's National Air and Space Museum, Washington, D.C., in 1964.